 Monitoring the water quality in your fishery will ensure there aren't any un-seen stressors limiting your fish's growth and is especially important for ponds and tanks located in agricultural watersheds.
 If you are unsure if your water is safe for your fish, you can take a water sample by simply filling a water bottle up with your pond water and bring it to us for testing.
 From there, we can test the pH, alkalinity, and total hardness levels to see if they are within normal ranges for fish survival.
 If some of your levels are not within the acceptable ranges, we can recommend treatments to restore them to a suitable level.

 As you can see, managing a pond or lake in Texas can be a challenging task, but if done correctly, it can be a gratifying experience once you reach your goals for your fishery.
-Our biologists at Pond King have years of experience managing private fisheries for clients and can create a personalized management plan to help you reach your fishery goals.
+Our biologists at Pond King have years of experience managing private fisheries for clients and can create a personalized management plan to help you reach your fishery goals and protect your investment from extreme heat and severe storms.
 If you have questions about managing your pond or lake, come by and see us at our location in Gainesville, Texas or send us an email at firstname.lastname@example.org.

 See y'all down at the pond